 With a long history of political stability, Jersey is a stringently regulated and internationally respected offshore financial centre, which features on the OECD White List and has been assessed by Standard & Poors to have an AAA credit rating.

-This principle place of operation confers a number of operational benefits on aircraft owners who utilise ORTA°C’s services – for example, highly efficient VAT solutions for aircraft being imported for free circulation within the EU, together with time and cost savings for crew and engineer licencing.
+There is no need for owners to reside in Jersey, however, to enjoy the benefit of it being their aircraft’s principle place of operation.
+Because ORTA°C is located in Jersey, this confers a number of operational benefits on aircraft owners who utilise ORTA°C’s services – for example, highly efficient structuring solutions for aircraft being imported for free circulation within the EU, together with time and cost savings for crew and engineer licencing.

 One of the added benefits of utilising ORTA°C‘s offshore base of Jersey as your principal place of operation, is that the pilots and engineers of non-EASA registered aircraft (managed and operated through ORTA°C) are able to continue to fly and maintain the aircraft under their existing International Civil Aviation Organisation (ICAO) country licences.
 This alleviates the cost and time implications of keeping two licences running concurrently, which would be the case, if your principal place of operation is within the EU.